 We were not particularly impressed, but we do want to disclose that we are not adept at manipulating apps on smartphones, so others might find it quite easy to adapt to the mobile app.

-Bookmakers use promotions to drive traffic to their websites.
-The idea is to convince visitors that better value can be had with them than with other bookies.
+Bookmakers use promotions to drive traffic to their websites and convince visitors that better value can be had with them than with other bookies.
 Think of them as the big sign in the window of a store promoting a limited time sale.

 On our most recent visit to the Palmerbet website, late in January of 2020, we saw nine actively running promotions.